remp2020/dn-remp-paywall/README.md

 #### Authorization token

 CRM requires every call to be authorized by a token.
 For each request presence of `Authorization: Bearer token` HTTP header is validated.
 The token found in the header needs to match the token assigned to this plugin.

-### Usage during publishing process

-First, indicate the place where the post content should be cut-off for visitors without correct subscription either by inserting `REMP LOCK` block (if you are using block editor) or `[lock]` shortcode (if you are using classic editor) in your *article content*.
-Without this shortcode, the whole article will be visible for all your visitors.

-Then set the subscription level needed for this article in *sidebar*.